-The estimated PC has decreased by 0.4% (a decrease of around \$3,400) from the 2018 BRCP, this is due to a lower escalation factor which has offset an increase in the original capital cost as a result of a lower AUD/USD exchange rate.
+The estimated PC has decreased by 0.4% (a decrease of around \$3,400) from the 2018 BRCP, due to a lower escalation factor which has offset an increase in the original capital cost as a result of a lower AUD/USD exchange rate.
+This value has not changed from the draft report.